Argentine beef: History

 The flipped seasons between the Northern and Southern Hemispheres meant that Argentine beef came onto the market at a time of year when beef was less at hand in the Northern Hemisphere, which further lifted the potential export market in the United States and European markets.

 Following the rising demand for high-quality beef, new breeds and selective crossbreeding have been developed.

 Argentine beef and its production have played a major part in the culture of Argentina, from the asado to the history of the gauchos of the Pampas.
 Landowners became wealthy from beef production and export, and estancia owners built large houses, important buildings in Buenos Aires and elsewhere, and contributed to politics, philanthropy, and society.
 The agricultural show La Rural each winter in Buenos Aires became a major part of the social season since it started in 1886.

 In Chile, heightened taxes for the import of Argentine cattle in 1905 led to the meat riots, one of the first massive protests in Santiago.
 The price of meat was kept artificially high by the government, by means of the combination of a special tariff applied to cattle imports from Argentina, to protect the domestic producers, and a runaway inflation.
 The riots lasted from October 22 until October 27, and between 200 and 250 people were killed over this period, while more than 500 were injured.
 The financial losses were staggering.
 This revolt emphasized that the social problems were far more serious than what the authorities believed.

+By the end of World War I, Argentina was the world's leading beef exporter, accounting for more than half of global beef exports.

+British and American companies were prevalent in the Argentine beef trade in the 19th and 20th century.
+In the aftermath of U.S. anti-trust prosecutions of the U.S. "beef trust", American meatpacking companies expanded to Argentina where they continued to engage in cartel behaviors.